HomeSpecialty & OtherWeighted Average Calculator

 How the Weighted Average Formula Works

 A weighted average assigns each data point a weight that reflects how much it should count toward the final result.
-The formula is straightforward:
+You multiply each value by its weight, sum all of those products, then divide by the total of all weights.

 Weighted Average = Σ(value × weight) / Σ(weights)